Adastram1/tray_manager/README.md

 my_tray.show()
 ```

-To hide the app in the system tray, you can use the .hide() function of the the tray_manager.TrayManager object as followed :
+To hide the app in the system tray, use the `.hide()` function of the the `tray_manager.TrayManager` object as followed :
 ```python
 from tray_manager import TrayManager my_tray = TrayManager("My App", run_in_seperate_thread=True)